If only she had survived, and he had returned…

 Where to find out more (and get the book!)

-Paperback package inclusive of eBook, eBook extra (deleted/alternate scenes) printables, postage and gift wrapping on request for $19.95. eBook package inclusive of the eBook extra and printables $4.95.
-Just the eBook $3.95.
+Buy the paperback package inclusive of eBook, eBook extra (deleted/alternate scenes) printables, postage and gift wrapping on request for ($AUD19.95 including shipping).

 Buy the eBook package inclusive of the eBook extra and printables ($AUD4.95).